Madhav160804/chat-app/README.md

 ## Overview

 This project is a feature-rich chat application designed to facilitate seamless real-time communication between users.
-Built with modern web technologies, the application provides a robust and user-friendly platform for chatting, user management, and status updates.
+Built with modern web technologies, the application provides a robust and user-friendly platform for chatting, user management, and status updates which can be accessed [here](https://chat-app-6ys7.onrender.com/).

 ## Features